 Quit the Quitting Habit

 There are infinite reasons why people quit, in life, work, business.
 It’s often easier to give up than to carry on.
-For the entrepreneur it’s often even harder to keep going, especially in the early days.
+Whether an entrepreneur trying to build a business, or a couch potato wanting to get fit, it’s often hard to keep going, especially in the early days.
 I struggled a lot early on in my new business venture and often felt like giving it all up.
 But, irrespective of the situation, if you give up too soon the cause of failing will most likely circle back to the same origin.

 In his video “10 Reasons Why People Quit“, Entrepreneur and Business Mentor Patrick Bet-David takes us through 10 key reasons why people give up.
 No. 1 on his list is overwhelm – that feeling most of us will have experienced at some point in our lives that we “just can’t do it!”
-Whether it’s competitors having better success, feelings of inadequacy, lack of self-belief, this can be a killer if it’s allowed to propagate.
+Whether it’s people around you seemingly having more success, hitting a weight loss plateau despite your best efforts, feelings of inadequacy, lack of self-belief, overwhelm can be a killer if it’s allowed to propagate.

 And that’s just the first on the list.
 From lack of results (no more than a reflection of lack of activity), bad decision-making, to procrastination (a bad angel on many of our shoulders), self-doubt to “selective hearing”, allowing these factors to become the reason we give up will, eventually, become a habit.
 And a hard habit to break at that.